bihor/fp_masterquiz/README.md

 Features: a quiz can be played by submitting a form or by submitting an AJAX-request.

-Last feature: 2 more FlexForm settings.
+Last feature: merging of FlexForms with TypoScript; translations; icons.